morganel/self-driving-cars/Advanced_lane_finding/README.md

 |:-------------------------------------------------------:|:-------------------------------------------------------:|
 |![original image][masks-original]  |  ![yellow white binary][masks_yellow_white]|

 These 2 binaries were good enough to pass the "Project video".
 However, it was failing on the "Challenge video".
-So I added more binaries:

-- L channel from HLS: binary using gradient magnitude and direction AND the V channel from HSV threshold -- Convert image to HLS space.
+- L channel from HLS: binary using gradient magnitude and direction AND the V channel from HSV threshold:

+-- Convert image to HLS space.
 The L channel seems to identify the lanes properly and does not contain as much noise as the S channel.
 Using a sobel kernel size of 15, create a binary image where the gradient magnitude is within `(30, 255)` and the gradient direction is within `(0.1,0.8)`.
 This identified lanes properly but also identified vertical changes of color of the road due to road work etc.

 Example:

 |Original image                                           |  L - gradient magnitude and direction binary |
 |:-------------------------------------------------------:|:-------------------------------------------------------:|
 |![original image][masks-original]  |  ![L - gradient magnitude and direction binary][masks_L_Dir_Magn]|

 -- Therefore, I added another mask on top of it.
-I forced the previous binary to also have high values of V channel from HSV in `(180,  255)`.
+I forced the previous binary to also have high values (`(180,  255)`) of V channel from HSV.
 That eliminated the lanes of darker colors that were not really lanes.

 Example: